bgd-labs/aave-proposals-v3/src/20231031_Multi_MAIMIMATICDeprecation20231031/MAIMIMATICDeprecation20231031.md

 ## Summary

 Given MAI/MIMATIC price drop to ~$0.72 and its inability to regain peg for the past few months, Gauntlet recommends to begin deprecation of MAI/MIMATIC.
-We aim to do so by reducing LT and increasing borrow rates to incentivize repayment.
+We aim to do so by changing LT and increasing borrow rates to incentivize repayment.
+Additionally, Gauntlet recommends freezing MAI/MIMATIC and setting MAI/MIMATIC LTV -> 0 on Avalanche, which was not executed in [this previous AIP](https://app.aave.com/governance/proposal/318/).

 ## Specification